LacroixLaurent/NanoForkSpeed/Forks_Detection/forks_detection.md

 - RDP= Piecewise Linear Simplification of the smoothed signal using the Ramer Douglas Peucker algorithm (x,y = positions of extremities of the linear segments)
-- RDP.length= number of RDP anchoring points=number fo segments+1
+- RDP.length= number of RDP anchoring points=number of segments+1
 - sl2= slope results after letter affectation
-- forks= position of the forks indicating the positions of the identifed start of the pulse (X0,Y0), end of the pulse (X1,Y1) and end of the last un amibiguous chase segment (X2, which might not coincide with the end of the chase), average speed during the pulse (speed), average signal slope during the pulse (sl\_pulse) and the begining of the chase (sl\_chase) and BrdU signal amplitude (d.Y, &gt;0 for for rightward forks,&lt;0 for for leftward forks )
+- forks= position of the forks indicating the positions of the identified start of the pulse (X0,Y0), end of the pulse (X1,Y1) and end of the last un ambiguous chase segment (X2, which might not coincide with the end of the chase), average speed during the pulse (speed), average signal slope during the pulse (sl\_pulse) and the beginning of the chase (sl\_chase) and BrdU signal amplitude (d.Y, &gt;0 for rightward forks,&lt;0 for leftward forks )
 - n.forks= number of forks detected in the read

 1.2- NFS\_data$with\_forks